 Well, I had been thinking of trying wireless soft bras in stead of the more common wired, pre-shaped bras, but I hadn’t, because I hadn’t been able to find nice-looking ones.
 This time I decided to put some more effort into it and I succeeded in finding some nice ones that fit me quite well.
 I also experiment with wearing no bra sometimes, but I prefer wearing soft bras.

-Also, it makes you feel differently, because it feels different physically.
+Also, wearing these alternative bras makes you feel differently, because it feels different physically.
 The soft bras are made of really thin fabric, allowing you to feel much more through it.
-This may sound a bit weird, for how much is there to feel?
-But is does make a difference!
+This makes a huge a difference really!
 Every time something or someone somehow touches your breasts, you will feel more.
-(This sounds funny, but I am dead-serious here.
+(I am dead-serious here.
 I am referring to making exuberant arm movements or carrying stuff leaning on your chest, those kind of things.)
 And how about hugging people?
 You will feel the other better, but they will feel you as well.
 There you have it: vulnerability.

 I feel as if wearing simple clothing, including soft bras or no bras at all, brings you closer to yourself and to others.
 It can make you feel more vulnerable, but this is actually a beautiful thing.
 When you learn to be comfortable feeling vulnerable around others, you will not only feel better yourself, but you enable others to get more comfortable with their vulnerability around you and others as well.
 It’s beautiful and very important.

 If you aren’t sure about vulnerability being such a good thing, you may watch Brené Brown’s TED talk The Power of Vulnerability or read her same-titled book.
-I haven’t read the book, but I have seen the talk a couple of times already.
+I haven’t read the book, but I have seen the talk a couple of times – and I like it!

 If you’re not convinced of the looks of soft bras, check out the Monki one below.
 Isn’t it the coolest bra you’ve ever seen?!
-In case it’s unclear: they are cacti.
+They are cacti!
 It’s a bra with cacti on it.
 That’s just awesome.